-This section explains how we generate DIFFUV by exploiting the international movements of people, which has occurred in the aftermath of the Age of Discovery.
+This section explains how we generate DIFFUV by exploiting international movements of people that occurred during the last 500 years.
 Specifically, we are interested in constructing a variable, which provides us with a measure of a population's susceptibility to vitamin D deficiency given local climatic conditions.
 Consequently, we need first and foremost a measure of local exposure to UV-R. Fortunately, NASA produces daily satellite-based data for UV-R exposure.
 This UV-R index captures the strength of radiation at a particular location, and it is available in the form of geographic grids and daily rasters with pixel size of 1-degree latitude by 1-degree longitude.
 The index is the end result of a rather complex mathematical calculation.
-It takes as inputs total ozone column, the earth-sun distance, solar zenith angle, surface irradiance under clear skies, cloud optical thickness, and cloud attenuation factor, which all can be determined at a high resolution.13 NASA expresses the resulting UV-R index in units that speaks directly to how exposed people are to sunburn, as a consequence of UV-R. Or, put differently, the variable becomes an "index of the potential for biological damage due to solar irradiation, given the local column ozone amount and cloud conditions on each day."
-The measure is explained in more detail in Andersen et al. (2015).
+It takes as inputs total ozone column, the earth-sun distance, solar zenith angle, surface irradiance under clear skies, cloud optical thickness, and cloud attenuation factor, which all can be determined at a high resolution.
+ANSA expresses the resulting UV-R index in units that speaks directly to how exposed people are to sunburn, as a consequence of UV-R. Or, put differently, the variable becomes an "index of the potential for biological damage due to solar irradiation, given the local column ozone amount and cloud conditions on each day."
+The measure is explained in more detail in Andersen et al. (2016).